mateusmoraiss/mateusmoraiss/README.md

 ```
 And yes, I did it in JavaScript so that only real developers have the ability to judge because there are a lot of people out there who can't even do a 'Hello World' and still want to give their opinions, lol. 🙃🙂
-<p>I invite you to check out my [portfólio](https://portfolio-mateusmorais.netlify.app) as some projects will be kept private here for personal reasons.</p>
+<p>I invite you to check out my portfólio: https://portfolio-mateusmorais.netlify.app as some projects will be kept private here for personal reasons.</p>
 Thank you for visiting, and I hope you find my projects insightful and inspiring!
 ---